jameslao/Geometry/README.md

 The way Git works is that you fork this repository, update it, and raise a pull request so that the changes be merged backed into the main branch.
 A quick tutorial can be seen [here](https://guides.github.com/activities/hello-world/).

+If you are not familiar with Git, you can edit the notebook or plain markdown files, and upload it to the specified Google Drive folder.

 ## Drawings

 ### What you need to do